There are no goodbyes for us. Wherever you are, you will always be in my heart. – Mahatma Gandhi

 If you continue to struggle emotionally, then consider sharing your thoughts and feelings with a grief counselor.
 They are there to help support and guide you to make better choices and decisions on your journey of healing.

-It is of course possible that as a result of this experience your life’s purpose might have changed, your values might have shifted, and as such your goals might now be different.
+It is, of course, possible that as a result of this experience your life’s purpose might have changed, your values might have shifted, and as such your goals might now be different.
 That’s perfectly okay.
 Embrace these changes.
-The most important thing you can do is to move yourself forward instead of clinging onto the past.
+The most important thing you can do is to move forward instead of clinging to the past.

 What’s most important in my life right now?

 What’s my life’s purpose and vision for the future?
 Has anything changed?